 STEP 2 – SETTING THE ASKING PRICE

-This is a tough one!
+Setting the right asking price for your property is pretty critical!
 You want to achieve the best price, but you don’t want to fall into the trap of asking too much and letting your property go “stale”.
 If a property fails to sell in a reasonable period, people will naturally ask “what’s wrong with it?”.
 "Has it received a poor survey?".
 "Has a mortgage lender valued it lower than the asking price?".
 Don’t forget that potential buyers will see (on Rightmove, Zoopla, OnTheMarket etc) any price reductions made and how long the property has been on the market.
 Invariably, most interest is generated within the first couple of weeks of marketing, and you should set the price to create as much “buzz” as you possibly can in those early weeks.

 One point we would stress is that you should be cautious when using “on line” valuation tools.
 No matter how good their systems or algorithms, they cannot possibly take into account the specific condition of your property or the nuances of the local market.